gauravtamhan/simple/README.txt

 A blog-focused theme with a design aesthetic centered around minimalism and animation.
 Created using the Materialize framework, this theme utilizes big and beautiful typography which enhances readability and automatically adjusts to take advantage of a wide variety of screen sizes.
 Fluid animations help bring life to otherwise static content, giving your site a more modern appeal.
-Minimal was designed to be completely responsive and to showcase your content, meaning your site always looks great whether it’s on a smartphone, tablet, laptop, or desktop computer.
+Loft was designed to be completely responsive and to showcase your content, meaning your site always looks great whether it’s on a smartphone, tablet, laptop, or desktop computer.